firesim/aws-fpga-firesim/hdk/cl/developer_designs/cl_firesim/README.md

 <a name="description"></a>
 ## Functional Description

-The cl_hello_world example demonstrates basic Shell-to-CL connectivity, memory-mapped register instantiations and the use of the Virtual LED and DIP switches.
-The cl_hello_world example implements two registers in the FPGA AppPF BAR0 memory space connected to the OCL AXI-L interface.
+The cl_firesim example demonstrates basic Shell-to-CL connectivity, memory-mapped register instantiations and the use of the Virtual LED and DIP switches.
+The cl_firesim example implements two registers in the FPGA AppPF BAR0 memory space connected to the OCL AXI-L interface.
 The two registers are:

 1. Hello World Register (offset 0x500)
 2. Virtual LED Register (offset 0x504)